 You’ll never reach your goals by merely wanting it badly.
 Put in the work even on the days when you’re just not feeling it.
 That’s where discipline beats motivation hands down.

+“Discipline over motivation” is the unwavering force that keeps you moving forward, day in and day out.
 To achieve your goals, you don’t need more motivation, you need to decide to be consistent.

 Why you need to be consistent?

 Whatever you do and you notice your consistence going down…it’s already a red flag to your progress.

 Consistence is not a one-size thing …choose a pace that you know is sustainable and can achieve results and decide to follow through.